pyOpenSci/handbook/organization/social-media-blog.md

 [Learn more about our social platforms here.](community-social)

 ## Linktree

-Linktree is a social media landing page that allows users to share multiple links from a single page, which is useful for landing pages on social media sites that provide limited space for external links.
+Linktree is a social media landing page that enables users to share multiple links from a single page, making it particularly useful for landing pages on social media sites that offer limited space for external links.

 Our active sites, platforms, and social media accounts are documented in a Linktr.ee account.
 The [Linktr.ee link](https://linktr.ee/pyopensci) is shared in the **Description** of our social media sites.